Debt bondage in India: Before Independence

 Although there were far more cases of involuntary slavery in eighteenth and nineteenth century India, the colonial history of India set a precedent for debt bondage.
 Specifically, Indian indentured workers were in high demand from European colonial powers, and many Indians were sent to Australia to reduce the costs and societal effects of indentured servitude.
 France, who had an economic and political presence in India, created a system of indentured servitude in the Indian Ocean which about 3,000 Indians were a part of in the 1830s.
 By 1847, there were over 6,500 indentured servants in the Indian Ocean, including those in India.
 These French settlers traditionally held onto wages which initiated a system of debt bondage.
 In the second half of the nineteenth century, many Indians successfully formed unions and utilized trials to free these workers.
 Nevertheless, India felt the impacts of these historical systems of labor in the twentieth century.

-In 1935, the colonial government passed the Government of India Act whose purpose was to develop the Indian economy.
-Nevertheless, this further stratified the social hierarchy in India, contributing to the debt bondage system.
+In 1935, the colonial government passed the Government of India Act with the goal of developing the Indian economy.
+Unfortunately, this further stratified the social hierarchy in India, contributing to the debt bondage system.
 Before India gained independence in 1947, the caste system and hierarchy of land ownership allowed the Indian social system to mirror feudalism.
 Specifically, members of the high castes in India gave out loans to members of the lower castes.
 These lenders forced their borrowers to repay these loans through labor.
 The fact that these borrowers could not purchase land allowed this practice to perpetuate across generations.